WebDevLuke/OrionBP/README.md

 ```
 Here you set the variables which will create your grid system.
 By default this is set to a **1170px 12 column grid system**.

-You can also reshape the grid at any of your defined breakpoints by creating entries within the `responsive` property.
+You can also reshape the grid at any of your defined breakpoints by creating entries within the `morph` property.

 ```sh
 "grid": {